-However, the more immediate, daily, tangible experiences of identity (i.e. “I am my father’s son,” “I am the mother of my daughter”) often register more viscerally for us.
+However, the more immediate, daily, tangible experiences of identity (i.e. “I am my father’s son,” “I am the mother of my daughter,” “I am a member of this tribe”) often register more viscerally for us.
 These aspects of our identity prompt us towards honor, action, and defense.

-But being human means dealing with this manifest world of manifold forms, and thus, contrast.
+But here is a fundamental key that many who pat themselves on the back for being “open-minded” crucially miss: being human means dealing with this manifest world of manifold forms, and thus, contrast.
 That’s the rub.
 There’s the narrow pass again.

 So it follows that to actually experience what it is to be human, instead of simply holding a theoretical concept of “human being” in our minds, we must drill down further through the physical layers.
 In doing so we encounter the reality of our larger extended families, of our culture and peoples.
 Cultures and ethnic/racial groups exist as an amalgam of spiritual, psychic, and physical aspects.

 As a personal aside, I write the above now as someone with a fiercely independent and creative temperament who, when younger, tilted almost entirely toward the notion that I could create myself.
-Self-creation certainly has a place, but that place still exists in the context of the factors impressed upon you to shape you.
-You cannot escape your place in the web of time and space, and thus must learn to love and use your role in the cosmic play.
+Self-creation certainly has a place, but that place still exists in the context of the factors impressed upon you.
+You cannot escape your place in the fabric of time and space you were woven into, and thus must learn to love and use your particular role in the cosmic play.